Categorifying Hecke algebras at prime roots of unity, part I: Introduction

 \paragraph{Acknowledgements.}

 The first author was supported by NSF CAREER grant DMS-1553032, NSF FRG grant DMS-1800498, and by the Sloan Foundation.
 The second author was supported by the NSF grant DMS-1947532 when working on this paper.
 Many thanks go to Lars Thorge Jensen for proofreading a previous version of this manuscript and finding numerous bugs, as well as for useful conversations, and for his lovely computer programs, which helped us to find good examples to study in $S_8$.
+We wish to thank the referee for helpful comments.